Skip to main content

 Cleaning and Maintenance

-For a brine injector or turkey injector used around salt-heavy liquids, drying matters.
-Salt left on threaded parts can corrode cheap metals and make needles harder to attach.
+If you use salt-heavy brines, drying matters especially.
+Salt left on threaded parts corrodes cheap metals and makes needles harder to attach over time.
 Better kits with stainless steel construction tolerate repeated washing, but no injector benefits from being stored wet.

 Matching Needle Size to Marinade Texture